 Each of the artwork from the collection in its own way reflects the role of technology within society.
 The MO-DA collection consists a high-quality collection of online net.art, game art, digital poetry, animation and video.

-In 2017, Mo-Da is being developed and tested together with three DCL (De Cultuur Loper) partner schools and from the end of 2017 Mo-Da will also be available for other schools!
+In 2017, MO-DA is being developed and tested together with three DCL (De Cultuur Loper) partner schools and from January 2018 MO-DA is available for other schools!

 MO-DA is a project by artist Jurian Strik.
 The MO-DA lesson program is developed with the help of Veerle Pennings (trainee) and is a collaboration between: